-- Make sure the microphone is pointed forward.
+- Make sure that the microphone is pointed forwards.

-- Make sure the Bluetooth mode on your Bluetooth device (for example, a phone) is on.
+- Make sure that the Bluetooth mode on your Bluetooth device (for example, a phone) is on.

 The headset stores pairing information for the last eight Bluetooth devices that it was connected to.
 If you want to clear the list, use the following steps: